AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/Runtime_certificate.md

 !!!
 Important

-    To use the certificate and private key configuration with Coiote IoT DM you must specify a common name that is the same as the client endpoint name.
+    To use the certificate and private key configuration with {{ coiote_short_name }}  you must specify a common name that is the same as the client endpoint name.

 You will see two files `cert.pem` and `key.pem` created in the directory.